dishant26201/covid-19-live-tracker/README.md

 4. Start the server by running `npm start`

-5. The app can viewed in the browser locally on http://localhost:3000
+5. The app can be viewed locally, in a browser of your choice, on http://localhost:3000

 ## Citations

 1. https://youtu.be/cF3pIMJUZxM
-   - Description: concept and basic features
+   - Description: concept and basic workflow